 The 23-Hour Trading Day

-CME Globex opens at 5:00 PM CT on Sunday and runs continuously until 4:00 PM CT on Friday, pausing only for a one-hour daily maintenance halt from 4:00 to 5:00 PM CT.
-That means price is moving while you sleep, while you eat, and while you're away from your desk.
+CME Globex opens at 5:00 PM CT on Sunday and runs until 4:00 PM CT on Friday, pausing for a one-hour daily maintenance halt (4:00 to 5:00 PM CT).
+Price moves while you sleep and while you eat.

 The Three Sessions